-- ✓ As of 2 March 2020, excise duty in Spain stood at €37.90/hl. - ✓ The rate of refund corresponds to the difference between the rate of excise duty applied to diesel in the region and the Community minimum rate applicable to diesel (€33/hl).
-Since 1st January 2019, all autonomous regions have applied the same refund rate (€4.90/hl). - ✓ The net rate of excise duties applicable to commercial diesel is therefore €33/hl. - France Valid information for road freight transport companies
+- ✓ As of 28 February 2022, excise duty in Spain stood at €37.90/hl. - ✓ Currently, this partial refund rate stands at €4.90/hl. - ✓ The net rate of excise duties applicable to commercial diesel is therefore €33/hl. - France Valid information for road freight transport companies

 In France, diesel said to be "for commercial use" is commonly called commercial diesel.
+It is not capped in volume.

-French companies operating vehicles with a GVWR equal to or greater than 7.5 tonnes benefit from a partial refund of TICPE [domestic tax on the consumption of energy products]11.
-This rate of refund corresponds to the difference between the TICPE rate in force in the region where the fuel is purchased for the period in question and the TICPE rate applied to commercial diesel inscribed in Article 265 septies of the Customs Code12 (€45.19/hl since 2020).
+French companies operating vehicles with a GVWR equal to or greater than 7.5 tonnes benefit from a partial refund of TICPE [domestic tax on the consumption of energy products].
+This rate of refund corresponds to the difference between the TICPE rate in force in the region where the fuel is purchased for the period in question and the TICPE rate applied to commercial diesel inscribed in Article 265 septies of the Customs Code (€45.19/hl since 2020).

-By way of simplification, it is proposed that businesses which want to, and which supply themselves in at least three different regions, can opt for a single lump sum refund rate.
-The amount of the weighted average refund rate, referred to in Articles 265 septies and octies of the Customs Code, stands at €15.72/hl for the first semester of 2020.
+By way of simplification, it is proposed that businesses which supply themselves in at least three different regions and which want to, can opt for a single lump sum refund rate.
+The amount of the weighted average refund rate, referred to in Articles 265 septies and octies of the Customs Code, stands at €15.70/hl for the first quarter of 2022.